What is Glaucoma?

 Can glaucoma be prevented?

-While it cannot be entirely prevented, early detection and management can significantly slow down or prevent further vision loss.
+While it cannot be entirely prevented, early detection and timely glaucoma treatment at Centre for Eye Sight, Siliguri, can significantly slow down or prevent further vision loss.

 -